 - t The date that the tape was made and the date that was specified in the dump command are printed.
-A list of all of the i-numbers on the tape are also given. - r The tape is read and loaded into the file system specified in arguments.
+A list of all of the i-numbers on the tape is also given. - r The tape is read and loaded into the file system specified in arguments.
 This should not be done lightly (see below). - x Each file on the tape is individually extracted into a file whose name is the file's i-number.
-If there are arguments, they are interpreted as i-numbers and only they are extracted. - w In conjunction with the x option, before each file is extracted, its i-number is typed out.
-To extract this file, you must respond with y.
+If there are arguments, they are interpreted as i-numbers and only they are extracted. - f Read the dump from the next argument file instead of the tape. - i All read and checksum errors are reported, but will not cause termination. - $\mathbf{w}$ In conjunction with the $\mathbf{x}$ option, before each file is extracted, its i-number is typed out.
+To extract this file, you must respond with $\mathbf{y}$ .

-The \mathbf{r} option should only be used to restore a complete dump tape onto a clear file system or to restore an incremental dump tape onto this.
+The $\mathbf{r}$ option should only be used to restore a complete dump tape onto a clear file system or to restore an incremental dump tape onto this.
 Thus is a typical sequence to restore a complete dump.
 Another restor can be done to get an incremental dump in on top of this.

+'''

 /etc/mkfs /dev/rp0 40600 restor r /dev/rp0

+'''